Stock Options 101: When and How to Exercise and Sell (Part 1 of 2)

 If you’re only a month away from the grant’s expiration, you’d be right to yawn.
 It’s unlikely the stock price will jump in a month, putting the option further “in the money” (e.g., higher intrinsic value).

-However, when you’re nearly ten years from the grant’s expiration, there’s a far greater chance that the stock price will increase over time.
+However, when the grant’s expiration is 10 years away, there’s a far greater chance that the stock price will increase over time.
 There’s tremendous time value in the option.
 If the stock price climbs over the years, the beauty of stock options is that you decide when to exercise the option (e.g., when to buy the stock at $10/share).

 FRAMEWORK: WHEN TO EXERCISE STOCK OPTIONS